Joshua Fry: Albemarle county planter and official

-Sometime before 1743 Fry and his growing family moved westward from Virginia's tidewater area to the piedmont, where he bought land along the Hardware River in what was then called Goochland County and began establishing an 800 acre plantation and building a house he called "Viewmont."
+Sometime before 1743 Fry and his growing family moved westward from Virginia's Tidewater Region to the Piedmont, where he bought land along the Hardware River in what was then called Goochland County and began establishing an 800 acre plantation and building a house he called "Viewmont."
 As European settlement was moving westward, the colony's legislature was in the process of establishing Albemarle County from Goochland County, and commissioned Fry to establish the boundary.
 Fry's plantation was in the new county.
 He became its judge (supervising the justices of the peace as well as in effect the chief executive officer), as well as its official surveyor, and so often visited the new county seat at the horseshoe bend of the James River, later called Scottsville.

 Albemarle County voters elected Fry to represent Albemarle County in the House of Burgesses several times between 1745 and his death in 1754.
 Fry also became the county's first lieutenant (colonel of the local militia).
 In addition, Fry continued to involve himself with affairs of the colony, with his surveys described below possibly securing his appointment a member of the governor's council in 1750.